ukinimod/docker-fundamentals/challenge1/intro.md

 ### Welcome !

-Use the [docker cli](https://docs.docker.com/engine/reference/commandline) for the following excercises.
+In this challenge we learn the basic [docker cli](https://docs.docker.com/engine/reference/commandline) commands for our everyday work.

 **HAVE FUN**